China’s Ministry of Human Resources and Social Security is proposing 15 new professions, including esports event managers and esports players.

 This is the first big step.
 What’s really important for the esports movement is whether our players can become stars.
 And I think that’s coming.

 Esports were also premiered as a test discipline at the 2018 Southeast Asia Games held in Jakarta, Indonesia.
 This year, esports is an official medaled discipline and the games are taking place in the Philippines later in 2019.

 China and Japan Not Quite the Same

-Still, another seemingly positive change for the Chinese esports climate is a relief, after China spent the later half of 2018 targeting video games over “impropriety” and more.
+Still, another seemingly positive change for the Chinese esports climate is a relief, after China spent the latter half of 2018 targeting video games over “impropriety” and more.